helalkhansohel/qa-candidate-assessment/README.md

 # Note:
 1. GitHub Actions workflow runs successfully on push in the main branch.
-2. For performance testing, I have not used world time duration and number of user.
+2. For performance testing, I have not used real world time duration and number of user.